Spain's Parliament to invite ECB's Draghi to discuss debt plan

 Despite deep recession that has made investors doubt Madrid can avoid a bailout, Spanish Prime Minister Mariano Rajoy has so far avoided seeking the precautionary credit line from the euro zone that would trigger Draghi’s bond-buying scheme and hold down the country’s borrowing costs.

-The ECB head last week gave a robust defense of his bond-buying plan in a two-hour closed-door meeting with skeptical German lawmakers.
+The ECB head last week gave a robust defence of his bond-buying plan in a two-hour closed-door meeting with sceptical German lawmakers.
 It was a rare appearance for an ECB leader in a national legislature.

 Rajoy has said he wants to know more about the conditions for the aid and the mechanics of the ECB bond-buying, but a senior government source has said the prime minister is convinced he will eventually have to make the application.